 Oil paints are generally slow-drying, a quality some people like, and others not.
 It can take anywhere from 24 to 96 hours or even longer for paint to dry, depending on the color, the thickness of the paint, the time of year, and the humidity level.

 Acrylics are water-based, which means that the medium used will be water.
-Other materials are available, however, to alter the acrylic paint in one way or another, such as retarders and extenders, which keep the paint wet for a longer time than normal; and other additives which serve various purposes.
+Other materials are available, however, to alter the acrylic paint in one way or another, such as retarders and extenders, which keep the paint wet for a longer time than normal; and other additives which serve various purposes, such as thickening the paint.
 Consult the manufacturers' labels on these materials for information on their properties and uses.

 Mediums are best used sparingly, however, according to art conservators concerning the permanency and stability of the paint layer on the canvas.
 I use a little bit of refined linseed oil mixed with a smaller amount of distilled turpentine; the thinner I want the paint, the more turpentine I use.

 Cleaning Brushes: After using acrylics, wipe off excess paint with a rag, and wash brushes right away in lukewarm tap water and a small amount of mild soap.
-After using oil-based or alkyd paints, wipe off excess paint with a rag, and use mineral spirits or turpentine right away to remove much of the paint, then finish up with mild soap or brush cleaner and lukewarm water.
+After using oil-based or alkyd paints, wipe off excess paint with a rag, and use distilled turpentine right away to remove much of the paint, then finish up with mild soap or commercial brush cleaner (sold at art suppliers) and lukewarm water.
 Don't let your brushes sit for long still coated with paint.
 There are a number of commercial products to clean oil brushes: a green bar soap sold in art supply stores, and other items.
-I have tried a couple of these other cleaners, and felt that I could do a better job with mild hand soap (not rich, like Dove) and lukewarm tap water.
-You can roll the brush in a little soap in the palm of your hand; make sure the brush is clean of any remaining paint, including down by the ferrule (the metal part), but try not to skewer the brush hairs around too forcibly when cleaning.
+You can roll the brush in a little cleaner in the palm of your hand; make sure the brush is clean of any remaining paint, including down by the ferrule (the metal part), but try not to skewer the brush hairs around too forcibly when cleaning.
 When clean, I rub it lightly once against a clean towel to dry it; it doesn't have to be totally dry, just damp.
 Make sure that you reshape the brush into its natural shape while damp.
 (See also Caring for Brushes, below.)

 Palettes can be purchased ready to use, in wood, metal, plastic, glass, and paper; paper palettes come in a pad.
 They come with and without a thumb hole; some artists use the hole, some not.
 Sizes usually come in small (about 9"x12") and large (about 12"x15").
 Pads of paper palettes are convenient, because each sheet is disposable.
 Palettes in wood, plastic, glass and metal are usually cleaned after each use.
 These palettes of different materials come in various colors; what color the palette is affects the way the colors are perceived.
 Usually, either white or other light or medium neutral color is desired; painters usually have a preference.
 I prefer a white paper palette; paper palettes also come in light gray.
 Wood can be natural in color, or have a darker stain.
 When you are painting on a gessoed canvas (white), you might prefer a white palette, since you will be able to judge more accurately how the color will appear next to the white of the canvas, since color relationships are a relative matter.
 (When painting, you need to keep this in mind when mixing - next to the white of the palette, a color will appear darker than if seen against a gray palette.)